-College in the High School courses are those offered at a high school with a teacher approved to offer the college rigor with students enrolled in the high school course. and have also applied to the college offering the college credit.
+College in the High School courses are those offered at a high school with a teacher approved to offer the college rigor with students enrolled in the high school course.
 All students enrolled in a course approved for and providing College in the High School rigor must be submitted to CEDARS with appropriate course titles and designations that identify the College in the High School course.